The Capability Approach

 The capability approach is often wrongly taken to be an egalitarian theory or a theory of social or distributive justice.
 This reading is mistaken, even though it is entirely understandable given the specific debates in which the main philosophers defending the capability approach made their interventions.
 The capability approach specifies what should count for interpersonal evaluations and thus provides an important aspect of a theory of social or distributive justice, yet more is needed.

-Moreover, it would be a mistake to think that there can be only one capability theory of justice; on the contrary, the open nature of the capability approach allows for the development of a family of capability theories of justice.
+Moreover, it would be a mistake to think that there can be only one capability theory of justice; on the contrary, the open nature of the capability approach allows for the development of a family of capability theories of justice, including accounts proposed by Anderson (1999) and Claassen (2018).
 But this prompts the question: what is needed to develop a full capability theory of justice, and which of these aspects have already been developed by theorists of justice?

 Third, a capability theory of justice will need, just as all other theories that are derived from the general and underspecified capability approach, to address the issue of selecting, quantifying and aggregating of dimensions.
 For the case of theories of justice, the problem of selecting, quantifying and aggregating turns into the question: ‘in which dimensions should we evaluate justice, how should we construct metrics in these dimensions, and how should we aggregate all the dimensions for overall assessments of justice?’
 The general challenge of selecting and aggregating which was discussed above therefore also applies here.

 Fifth, a capability theory of justice needs to take a position on the ‘distributive rule’ (Anderson 2010: 81) that it will endorse: will it argue for plain equality, or for sufficiency, or for prioritarianism, or for some other (mixed) distributive rule?
-Both Martha Nussbaum’s and Elizabeth Andersons’s theories are sufficiency accounts (Anderson 1999, 2010; Nussbaum 2006), but from this it does not follow, as one sometimes reads in the secondary literature, that the capability approach entails a sufficiency rule.
+Both Nussbaum’s (2006) and Andersons’s (1999; 2010) theories are sufficiency accounts, but from this it does not follow, as one sometimes reads in the secondary literature, that the capability approach entails a sufficiency rule.
 Sen may have given the (wrong) impression of defending straight equality as a distributive rule, by asking the question ‘Equality of what?’
-(Sen 1980), though a careful reading shows that he was merely asking the question ‘If we want to be defending equality of something, then what would that be?’
+(Sen 1979a), though a careful reading shows that he was merely asking the question ‘If we want to be defending equality of something, then what would that be?’
 In fact, Sen has remained uncommitted to one single distributive rule, which probably can be explained by the fact that he is averse of building a well-defined theory of justice but rather prefers to investigate how real-life unjust situations can be turned into more just situations, even if perfect justice is unattainable (Sen 2009).
 The capability approach clearly plays a role in Sen’s work on justice, since when assessing a situation he will investigate inequalities in people’s capabilities and analyze the processes that led to those inequalities.
-Yet Sen has an eclectic approach to theorizing, and hence other notions and theories (such as human rights or more formal discussions on freedoms from social choice theory) also play a role in his work on justice.
-The presence and importance of the capability approach in Sen's work is thus undeniable, but should not be seen as the only defining feature.

 This section makes clear that a capability theory of justice is theoretically much more demanding than the basic presupposition of the capability approach that ‘functionings’ and ‘capabilities’ are the best metric for most kinds of interpersonal evaluations.
 While much has been written on the capability approach in recent years, by an increasing number of scholars, including philosophers, much of the philosophical work needed for turning the open-ended capability approach into a specific theory of justice remains to be done.

-- Alkire, S., 2002, Valuing Freedoms: Sen’s Capability Approach and Poverty Reduction, New York: Oxford University Press.
+- Alkire, Sabina, 2002, Valuing Freedoms: Sen’s Capability Approach and Poverty Reduction, New York: Oxford University Press.

 - Anderson, E., 1999, “What is the Point of Equality?”
 Ethics, 109(2): 287–337.